sveneisenschmidt/yay/docs/examples.md

 []
 ```

-No achievment were granted yet, although if you check now our players personal actions you will find our recent action.
+No achievement were granted yet, although if you check now our players personal actions you will find our recent action.
 ```bash
 curl -X "GET" http://localhost:50080/api/players/jane.doe/personal-actions